shyim/cloud-dev/README.md

 Over the years I have tested many ways to do that.
 Here all my tested tools so far

 - Github Code Spaces
-  - Limitied to their Hardware and pricing
+  - Limited to their Hardware and pricing
   - Only VSCode
   - Currently only 2 Instances per account
   - No X-Server (No Cypress GUI)